-So if you’re a rideshare driver, talk with your insurance agent to make sure you won’t be paying out of pocket for incidents that happen when you’re behind the wheel.
-If you’re a passenger, check with your insurer as well: TNCs don’t usually offer the same insurance protections as a taxi.
+Insurance coverage for ridesharing companies like Uber and Lyft varies depending on the provider.
+So if you're a rideshare driver, talk with your insurance agent to make sure you won't be paying out of pocket for incidents that happen when you're behind the wheel.
+If you're a passenger, do your due diligence as well.

 Car Accidents: How to File a Claim in Connecticut

-Collisions comes in all forms, and the rules for what to do vary based upon the severity of the collision.
+Collisions come in all forms, and the rules for what to do vary based upon the severity of the collision.
 Here are the basics, according to the state DMV: